-2.3 Pulse shape discriminator (PSD)
+2.2 Pulse Shape Discriminator (PSD)

-The PSD subsystem compares the shape of the pulses produced by the pre amplifiers with profiles stored in an onboard archive.
+The PSD subsystem compares the shape of the pulses produced by the pre-amplifiers, with profiles stored in an onboard archive.
 It was aimed at reduction of β -decay background in the Ge detectors.
-Experience obtained during the early mission revealed that using the information from the PSD does not significantly increase the signal to noise ratio and is therefore currently not used.
+Experience obtained during the early mission revealed that using the information from the PSD does not significantly increase the signal to noise ratio: it is therefore not used currently.

-2.4 Anti-Coincidence Subassembly (ACS)
+2.3 Anti-Coincidence Subassembly (ACS)

 The main function of the Anti-Coincidence Subassembly (ACS) is to shield the Ge detectors against background (photons and particles) from sources outside the field-of-view.
 The SPI ACS consists of 91 bismuth-germanate (BGO) scintillator blocks arranged in 4 subunits: two collimator rings (the upper and lower collimator ring, located between the coded mask and the detector plane) whose axes are along the viewing direction of the spectrometer; the side-shield and the rear-shield assemblies, that surround the camera.
-The BGO crystal thickness was optimised via Monte Carlo simulations to minimize the detector background, because a too great mass of BGO can increase secondary neutron production, producing extra background in the Ge crystals.
+The BGO crystal thickness was optimised via Monte Carlo simulations to minimize the detector background, because a too high mass of BGO can increase secondary neutron production, producing extra background in the Ge crystals.